EraserDiT: Fast Video Inpainting with Diffusion Transformer Model: Experiments

+We utilize \emph{LTX-Video} \cite{hacohen2024ltx} as the foundational architecture and only train the parameters of the video transformer model for video inpainting.
 The video transformer is trained with a resolution of $960 \times 960$ and 81 frames.
 The training process comprises 280k iterations on 24 NVIDIA A100 (80G) GPUs, utilizing the \emph{Adam-W} optimizer with an initial learning rate of $3 \times 10^{-5}$.
 In addition, to achieve faster and more stable training, the \emph{Rectified Flow} \cite{lipman2022flow} is employed.
 The loss function is implemented in two distinct stages.
 In the first stage, spanning the initial 150k iterations, we exclusively utilize the L2 loss function to optimize the video transformer.
 To enhance the handling of video object removal with significant motion, the frame sampling step is randomly chosen from 1 to 6 during the training phase.

 Subsequently, in the second stage, we shift our focus to the masked region by employing the Focal Area loss function for the remaining iterations.
 Focal Area loss is defined by

 and the $D_{mask}$ is the dilated mask pf $M_{j}^{input}$.